iyzico/recruitment/open_positions/software_engineer.md

 # Software Engineer, aka iyzicoder

 We are very excited to have you in this page reading our words.
-Whatever the consecuences are, let's make it a good and a refreshing start.
+Whatever the consequences are, let's make it a good and a refreshing start.

 **Being an iyzicoder allows you reach many opportunities a software development professional should not miss.
 If you want to step up in your career and master your profession by working with experienced craftspeople, iyzico is the best place to work.**